Hostile Takeover

 “I really couldn’t care less about the lore behind this place,” V said.
 “Let’s just blow them up.”

 The cultist narrowed orange eyes.
 “Don’t tell me.
-This genocide is sponsored by JcJenson in Space?”
+This genocide is sponsored by JCJenson in Space?”

 “It’s more personal than that,” V replied.